oceanbluesky/oceanbluesky.github.io/__about_these_files.md

 2nd:  http://localhost:8080

+IF RUNNING VIA DOCKER:
+1) open the Docker Desktop application to start the Docker daemon.
-With -t githubio-app assigns the name githubio-app to the image and specifies the current directory (where the Dockerfile is located) as the build context:
-    docker build -t githubio-app .
+2) With -t githubio-app assigns the name githubio-app to the image and specifies the current directory (where the Dockerfile is located) as the build context: docker build -t githubio-app .

-Then with the following command start a container using this named image: docker run -p 8080:8080 githubio-app
+3) Then with the following command start a container using this named image: docker run -p 8080:8080 githubio-app